-Hofstra University Library uses the Ares course reserve system, accessed via Blackboard, to provide electronic reserve materials to students.
+Hofstra University Library uses the Ares course reserve system, accessed via Canvas, to provide electronic reserve materials to students.
 By using Ares, faculty can manage all aspects of reserve content.

-The first step is to connect your course to Ares via Blackboard.
-Select the Course Reserves tool link on the left menu bar, then choose the current semester and click "Create Course."
-Here's a video showing how to do that: https://youtu.be/jm-1j665LVk
+The first step is to connect your course to Ares via Canvas.
+Select the Course Reserves tool link on the left menu bar.
+This will connect your course to Ares.
+(Note for Mac users: Please switch from Safari to Chrome for optimal performance.)

 Finally, if you are uploading PDF files to Ares, please consider their accessibility status.
 Students with a print disability need accessible PDF files for screen reader technology.
 To learn more about accessible PDFs, visit this accessible course design website and watch the embedded how-to video.

 We can create links in Ares to items from the Library's electronic holdings (journal articles, e-books, streaming videos, etc.).

 Click on "Add Reserve Item" > Select "BOOK" or "ARTICLE".
 (If you are requesting something else, just use "Book" and Reserve Staff will figure it out.)

 For articles, provide as much information as possible.
 Reserve Staff will locate the article and make it available either as a web link or as a pdf file.

 To request book excerpts, Click on "Add Reserve Item" > Select "CHAPTER" and provide as much information as possible.
 You may type "Excerpts" instead of a chapter number or title, but please include the page numbers requested.